aimms/how-to/Articles/310/310-incident-handling-for-organizations.rst

     #.
 What have you done, my friend?

     #.
-My friend, would you mind sharing the data, such that I can see for my self?
+My friend, would you mind sharing the data, such that I can see for myself?

-    The specialist that helps the end-user with this question, may very well benefit from:
+    The specialist that helps the end-user with this question may very well benefit from:

     #.  a log of the actions taken by the end-user, or

     #.  a case file containing a copy of the data the end-user saw.

-Let's call the error and profiling information, the action log, and the case file together the session history.
+Let's call the error and profiling information, the action log, and the case file together, the session history.
 The purpose of sharing the session history is to reduce the time and effort for resolving those incidents that occurred during the session and were not handled by the end-user.

 The information flow around the application now looks as follows: